edinitu/ObjectDetection/README.md

 This project contains:

-  - <b>showImageFromDataset</b>: a script that can be used either to show an image from the dataset with its corresponding bounding boxes or to crop all images from dataset given specific dimensions and load them to a folder.
+  - <b>showImageFromDataset</b>: a script that can be used either to show an image from the dataset with its corresponding bounding boxes or to crop all images from dataset given specific dimensions and load them in a folder.
 It also loads in a folder the new txt annotations for the cropped images.

   - <b>convertToYOLO</b>: a script that converts the txt annotations which contain coordinates for the 4 points defining the bounding box